 - E. (U) If FBI personnel, which, for the purposes of these procedures, includes all contractors and others authorized to work under the direction and control of the FBI on FISA-related matters, encounter a situation that they believe requires them to act inconsistently with these procedures in order to protect the national security of the United States, enforce the criminal law, or protect life or property from serious harm, those personnel immediately should contact FBI Headquarters and the Office of Intelligence of the National Security Division of the Department of Justice (NSD) to request that these procedures be modified.
-Any modification to these procedures must be made in accordance with 50 U.S.C. § 1881a(i)(1)(C). - F. (U) If, in order to protect against an immediate threat to human life, the FBI determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(i)(1)(C), the FBI shall report that activity promptly to the NSD, which shall notify the Foreign Intelligence Surveillance Court (FISC) promptly of such activity. - G. (U) Nothing in these procedures shall restrict the FBI's performance of lawful oversight functions of its personnel or systems, or lawful oversight functions of the NSD, Office of the Director of National Intelligence (ODNI), or the applicable Offices of the Inspectors General.
-Additionally, nothing in these procedures shall prohibit the retention, processing, analysis, or dissemination of information necessary to comply with a specific congressional mandate or order of a court within the United States.
+Any modification to these procedures must be made in accordance with 50 U.S.C. § 1881a(i)(1)(C). - F. (U) If, in order to protect against an immediate threat to human life, the FBI determines that it must take action in apparent departure from these procedures and that it is not feasible to obtain a timely modification of these procedures in accordance with 50 U.S.C. § 1881a(i)(1)(C), the FBI shall report that activity promptly to the NSD, which shall notify the Foreign Intelligence Surveillance Court (FISC) promptly of such activity. - G. (S/NF) Nothing in these procedures shall restrict the FBI's performance of lawful oversight functions of its personnel or systems, or lawful oversight functions of the NSD, Office of the Director of National Intelligence (ODNI), or the applicable Offices of the Inspectors General.
 Similarly, and notwithstanding any other section in these procedures, the FBI may use information acquired pursuant to section 702 of the Act to conduct security assessments of its systems in order to ensure that FBI systems have not been compromised.
 These security assessments may include, but will not be limited to, the temporary storage of section 702-acquired information in a separate system for a period not to exceed one year.
 While retained in such a storage system for security assessments, such section 702-acquired information may not be accessed for any other purpose.
 Any information retained for this purpose may be disseminated only in accordance with the applicable provisions of these procedures.